Genealogy Club – Seabrook-Kiawah

 Seabrook Island Coin Club

-The Seabrook Island Coin Club meets on the third Tuesday of the month at The Lake House at 7:00 pm.
+The Seabrook Island Coin Club meets on the third Tuesday of the month at The Lake House in Osprey 1 at 7:00 – 9:00 pm.
 Anyone with an interest in coins is welcome.

 Informal appraisals are available to anyone with “hand me down” coins.
 There is no fee for this service.
 Please do not clean or polish coins.